MrYsLab/pseudo-microbit/docs/external.md

 The **_microfs_** utility allows interaction with the limited file system provided by MicroPython on the BBC micro:bit.
-Using this utility, you can list the files on the device, copy a file to micro:bit file system, and retrieve a file from the micro:bit filesystem.
+Using this utility, you can list the files on the device, copy a file to the micro:bit file system, and retrieve a file from the micro:bit filesystem.

 PyCharm provides a built-in terminal, so if you prefer to interact with